Keren Association Limited

 Application Success Factors

 Since KEREN ASSOCIATION LIMITED operates without a public application process, traditional application success factors do not apply.
-However, organizations that have been funded by this charity typically share the following characteristics:
+However, organisations that have been funded by this charity typically share the following characteristics:

 Alignment with Mission